awslabs/containers-cost-allocation-dashboard/README.md

     #######
     Do you wish to open it in your browser? [y/N]: y

-[2] Here's the expected output when update is not required:
+[2] Expected output when update is not required:

     CLOUD INTELLIGENCE DASHBOARDS (CID) CLI 0.2.12 Beta